 DARTS Labs services are experimental.
 This means that DARTS may not offer full supports for them, and that DARTS may change these services or remove them in future.
 You are welcome to submit feedback to DARTS on these services.

 Currently, DARTS Labs provide the following services:

-► Use of DARTS
+► Use of DARTS data

-we will greatly appreciate an acknowledgment like the following in your publication:
+If using the DARTS service made a significant contribution to your work, we will greatly appreciate an acknowledgment to DARTS like the following in your publication:

-"This research made use of data obtained from Data ARchives and Transmission System (DARTS), provided by Center for Science-satellite Operation and Data Archive (C-SODA) at ISAS/JAXA."
+This research made use of data obtained from Data ARchives and Transmission System (DARTS), provided by Center for Science-satellite Operation and Data Archive (C-SODA) at ISAS/JAXA.

-► ReferencesPlease find following refereces for general information on DARTS:
+Please find following references for general information on DARTS:

-"ISAS Data Archive and Transmission System (DARTS)", Miura, A. et al. 2000, ASPC, 216 180
+- "ISAS Data Archive and Transmission System (DARTS)", Miura, A. et al. 2000, ASPC, 216 180

-"Data Archive and Transfer System (DARTS) of ISAS", Tamura, T. et al. 2004, ASPC, 314, 22
+- "Data Archive and Transfer System (DARTS) of ISAS", Tamura, T. et al. 2004, ASPC, 314, 22

 References for individual services are shown on each page.

-The data products in DARTS are made available thanks to the many scientific projects in JAXA and other institutes.
+The data products in DARTS are made available thanks to many scientific projects in JAXA and other institutes.